 The first way to generate a statement is to select specific invoices and then click the Statement button.

 If you select specific invoices, the statement will show the selected invoices and any payment made paid by the client and insurer.
 It will also show the outstanding balance if there is anything to be paid.

-This does not include gift cards or credit memos as those could be payments made by other clients.
+This would include any gift cards or credit memos that are associated with the invoice, even if they are payments made by other clients.

 Alternately, you can hit the Statement button without selecting any invoices.

 If you click Statement without selecting any invoices, Jane creates a statement that includes all of the invoice and payments specific to that patient.
 This would exclude any gift cards or credit memos that belong to another profile (e.g family member).

 This means the balance on this statement could be different from a statement generated the other way, depending on whether or not the patient has used gift cards or credit memos to pay for their services.

 Once you’ve clicked Statement, you’ll be able to choose filters for what you would like to appear on each one!